Trump faces rising chances of a 2024 primary challenge

 Recent polling suggests many GOP voters are ready to move on from Trump.
 And as the Jan.
 6 hearings continue to pile scrutiny on the former president, other prospective 2024 Republicans are making the rounds in early voting states, drawing fresh speculation that they’re planning to take on the de facto leader of the party.

-A New York Times/Siena College poll released this week found that 49% of Republican primary voters said they would back the former president.
+A New York Times/Siena College poll released this week found that 49 percent of Republican primary voters said they would back the former president.
 But 47% said they would support another GOP nominee.

-“People are open to another candidate,” said Republican strategist Saul Anuzis.
-“Looking at, from a futuristic standpoint, who are some of the younger, newer Republican leaders who are emerging around the country.”

 And those younger Republican leaders are crisscrossing the country and testing the waters.